Lambesc: Contemporary history

 The 6.2 Ms Provence earthquake destroyed many houses and left 46 people dead on 11 June 1909.
 The shock occurred on the Trévaresse Fault and had a maximum Mercalli intensity of X (Extreme).
 It affected Lambesc, Rognes, Saint-Cannat, Vernègues, and Pélissanne).

 In 1944, resistance was organised throughout Lambesc, in the face of German occupation.
 The Resistance went into the hills on 5 June 1944, on the plateau and that of Manivert Seze.
 As a result of intense clashes on 12 June 1944, many guerrillas were arrested or shot on the spot after a few days, and then shot at various locations in the township.
 Monuments are found at various places in Lambesc, honouring the martyrs killed by Nazi bullets.

-22% of Lambeth was affected by the explosion of a German munitions train, parked at the station, which destroyed many houses.
-Lambeth was cited in the order of the division, with the award of the Croix de guerre 1939–1945 on 11 November 1948.
+22% of Lambesc was affected by the explosion of a German munitions train, parked at the station, which destroyed many houses.
+Lambesc was cited in the order of the division, with the award of the Croix de guerre 1939–1945 on 11 November 1948.